 Any information recorded is not used to identify individual users or their usage habits unless required for duly authorised security or law enforcement activities.
 Raw data logs are used and retained for no other purposes.
 See the Privacy page for further information on our privacy policies.

-If any doubt exists as to the authenticity of a website not falling within this naming convention please notify the Digital Media Team at HQ Land Forces using this site's contact form.
+If any doubt exists as to the authenticity of a website not falling within this naming convention please notify the Army Media and Communication Digital Team at Army HQ using this site's contact form.